robnolen/aws-scaling-threat-detection-workshop/docs/01-environment-setup.md

 # Module 1: Environment build and configuration

-In the first module you will be configuring detective and responsive controls for your environment.
+In this first module you will be configuring detective and responsive controls for your environment.
 You'll be running the first of two CloudFormation templates which will automate the creation of some of these controls and then you will manually configure the rest.
 Log into the AWS Console if you have not done so already.

 ## Deploy the AWS CloudFormation template